DialoomCloud/DialoomConnect/README.md

 PRIVATE_OBJECT_DIR=/bucket/private
 ```

+Add both `RESEND_API_KEY` and `RESEND_FROM_EMAIL` to your deployment secrets.
-Before using the email service, verify your domain in the Resend dashboard.
+Verify your domain in the Resend dashboard before deploying.
+If these variables are absent, the email service will be disabled but the application will still start.

 ### Installation Steps